ycucaita/brand-prices/README.md

 ## Architecture

-This microservice is based on hexagonal architecture
+This microservice is based on layer architecture

 ## Local Configuration